-We anticipate there will be six streamed classes, seven mixed ability classes and two Learning Assistance classes.
-Of the streamed classes the top four classes are accelerated.
-The next two classes (streamed five and six) complete an academic extension programme.
-The mixed ability classes have more class time in their core subjects.
-Physical Education and Health are taken by all Year 9 students.
+We anticipate that there will be fifteen Year 9 classes in 2024.
+There will be six accelerate classes, a further seven mixed ability classes and two learning assisstance classes.
+The six accelerated classes complete an academic extension programme including either compulsory Performance Music or one of the four language options.
+The nine remaining classes all have more time allocated to their core subjects.
+All Year 9 students are involved in Physical Education and Health Classes.